jrmahechad/threejs/lessons/05-transforms-objects/readme.md

 ### Rotation

-For `rotation` you can acces/change it using the individually.
+For `rotation` you can access/change it using individually.
 Use `Math.PI` to set the angle.
 See [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) for more details.

 ```javascript
 mesh.rotation.x = Math.PI * 0.25;